 Lay out sheets of construction paper folded in half and craft supplies such as stickers, crayons, markers, glue sticks, and all those scraps of colored paper that have accumulated throughout the semester.

-With a little bit of patience and a lot of purposeful planning, not only will you and your students survive the week before winter break, you'll have a blast doing it!
+With a little bit of patience and a lot of purposeful planning, not only will you and your students survive the week before winter break, you'll thrive and make a ton of sweet memories!